yanhan/notes/aws/ssm.md

 - Ensure that the ssm agent is installed on the instance and is running.
 - Check the logs of the ssm agent, by going to `/var/log/amazon/ssm`.
 Also run `systemctl status amazon-ssm-agent`.
 Restart the agent if necessary.
 - If above is done but you still don't see anything, stop the EC2 instance and start it again.

+## Run Command example

+NOTE: Please ensure that there is at least 1 EC2 instance managed by SSM.
+Otherwise you will not be able to do anything here.

+This is an example to show you how to run a Shell command using SSM.

+Go to AWS Systems Manager -> Actions -> Run Command.

+1. Select the `AWS-RunShellScript` Command document.
+2. For Commands, type `ls -al`.
+3. For Targets, choose one of the EC2 instances.
+4. Output is truncated to the final 2500 characters.
+If you want to see the full output of the command, you will need to modify `Output options` to use an S3 bucket or CloudWatch logs.

+There are other configuration options.
+Feel free to try them out.

+Once you run the command and it is done, select the instance under `Targets and outputs`, then click the `View output` button.

 ## Services in SSM